 Fairview Loop Rehabilitation Project

-The State of Alaska Department of Transportation and Public Facilities (DOT&PF) is working on a project to improve Fairview Loop Road from the Top of the World Circle to its connection with Fireweed Road.
-The project has recently been re-scoped to match the available funding.
-Two phases are currently being developed.
+The State of Alaska Department of Transportation and Public Facilities (DOT&PF) is working on a project to improve Fairview Loop from the Top of the World Circle to Candywine Road.

 PHASE 1 - Consisting of a pavement preservation project between Canter Place and Candywine Road was constructed in summer 2015.